ukaea/OpenSTEP/README.md

 ## Acknowledgements

-Many thanks to Agnieszka Hudoba, Emmi Tholerus and Oliver Bardsley for generating the data and providing help with the open-sourcing process.
+Many thanks to Agnieszka Hudoba, Emmi Tholerus, Stuart Henderson and Oliver Bardsley for generating the data and providing help with the open-sourcing process.

 This work has been funded by STEP, a UKAEA programme to design and build a prototype fusion energy plant and a path to commercial fusion.